jessleenyc/simon/README.md

   - Press a start button to begin the game
   - See color changes and have enough time to mimic the changes
   - See the score of how many rounds they have gone through successfully
-  - See reaffirmation of successful round and continuation to next round -Board lights up
-    -Positive reoccuring sound that indicates next round is about to begin
+  - See reaffirmation of successful round and continuation to next round (Board lights up or Positive reoccuring sound that indicates next round is about to begin)
   - Realize they have made a mistake in their attempt to reproduce the order because:
-    -game ends
-    -user is notified by an error sound or window notification that states how many rounds they made through
+      (game ends, user is notified by an error sound or window notification that states how many rounds they made through)
   - Quit current game